Drinking Rainwater: Safe or Risky?

 Chlorine Sterilization of RainWater

 Utilizing chlorine to disinfect drinking water makes it simple to produce consumable water after it's been "filtered" out.
-For water tanks of fifty (50) liters, 250 mg of chlorine ought to be added for sterility.
+For water tanks of fifty (50) liters, 250 mg of chlorine should be added for sterility.
 Thereafter, a portion of 25mg of chlorine per liter is required.

-IMPORTANT NOTE: The Berkey Water Filter is also a good choice to filter rainwater and make it suitable for human consumption.
+IMPORTANT NOTE: The Berkey Water Filter is also a good choice for filtering rainwater and making it suitable for human consumption.

 Health Risks Associated With Collected Rainwater/Harvested Rainwater